An extensive guide to non-fungible tokens (NFTs). Find out what NFTs are, how they're being used, and why they're here to stay.

 Fantasy football is easily one of the most accessible ways to get involved with professional football.
 With NFTs, digital sports will soon have the same capabilities as Battle Infinity.
 This gaming platform hosts battle games integrated with the Metaverse where people can watch and play online games while earning IBAT tokens.
 Battle Infinity uses VR headsets and has access to multiple different types of games.

-Utility NFTs are essentially the same as NFTs, but used as a form of verification of identity to access a service or product.
+In Web3 the potential for rewards and utility are endless.
 While regular NFTs are unique for the sake of the object, utility NFTs are unique to identify the owner of the NFT.

 An example use case of an NFT utility can be demonstrated with a party.
 Say you can invite 100 people to a party and want to keep track of who’s who.
 You could issue 100 invitations in the form of NFTs and not have to worry about people stealing or falsifying information, as the NFT is minted on the blockchain and associated with a specific individual.